Amyn Mussa | Partner | Anjarwalla & Khanna

 Amyn has led training seminars on PPPs, project finance, energy and infrastructure projects for international developers, financiers and government officials in Ethiopia, Rwanda and Kenya.
 Amyn was also one of the international experts who provided advice on a PPA Handbook produced by the USA’s Commercial Law Development Program and USAID as part of President Obama’s Power Africa Initiative which aims to increase Africa’s access to electrical power.

 Amyn advises primarily on sponsor/developer engagements with clients such as Actis, AIIM, Bechtel, DP World, Quantum Power, Ormat, Engie, Globeleq, Mota-Engil, IFC Infraventures, Elicio, Tullow, Africa Oil, Kenya Commercial Bank and Lake Turkana Wind Power Company amongst others.
 Amyn’s notable new clients include Kenya Airways, Tembo Power, AVIC, Telkom Kenya, Berkeley Energy, Metier, BBOX, Fujita Corporation, Petredec, among others.
-Amyn is currently developing a cross border projects practice as evidenced by acting for Berkeley Energy in connection with its proposed acquisition of seven power generation and development assets from Tozzi Renewable Energy in Madagascar.
+Amyn is currently developing a cross border projects practice as evidenced by acting for Berkeley Energy as lead counsel in connection with its proposed acquisition of seven power generation and development assets from Tozzi Renewable Energy in Madagascar.
 With over 20 years of experience, Amyn has been described as “one of the leading lawyers in energy work in Kenya.”

 1999: Post graduate Diploma in Law, Kenya School of Law

 1995: Doctor of Jurisprudence (J.D.), University of Houston School of Law, USA

 1991: Bachelor of Business Administration (Major-Finance), University of Houston, USA

 2000 – DATE: Partner, Anjarwalla & Khanna, Nairobi